 When possible, use organic cleaners to help minimize the risks associated with toxic cleaners.
 Be mindful of the people, and animals, in your household who may be exposed to these cleaning products.
-Be aware that natural does not necessarily mean nontoxic, and carefully review labels for dangerous chemicals before purchasing and using.
+Be aware that natural does not necessarily mean non-toxic, and carefully review labels for dangerous chemicals before purchasing and using them.
 Household cleaners made out of common kitchen items, like vinegar, lemon juice or baking soda have stood the test of time when it comes to cleaning simply and safely.

 Check your Carbon Monoxide Detectors